-The GreECO Representatives, a subdivision of the Tufts Eco-Representatives, aim to engage Greek Life on campus with environmental initiatives and sustainable behavior change.
-Established in 2014, the GreECO Reps have encouraged environmentally conscious behaviors through hosting Mystic River Clean Up Days, collaborating with other student clubs and local nonprofit organizations, and promoting Tufts Eco-Rep campaigns.
+The SIECO Representatives, a subdivision of the Tufts Eco-Representatives, aims to engage Special Interest and wood-frame housing on campus with environmental initiatives and sustainable behavior change.
+Established in 2014 as the GreEco Reps program, and transitioned in 2020 to the SIECO Reps program, Reps from a wide range of special interest housing encourage environmentally conscious behaviors through hosting educational seminars, collaborating with other student clubs and local nonprofit organizations, sustainable infrastructure updates, and promoting Tufts Eco-Rep campaigns.